annelikripsaar/workwalks/projects/queer-kalevipoeg-kväär-kalevipoeg.md

 ---
 Queer Kalevipoeg

 The project is a collectively coloured digital quilt that consists of illustrations based on the Estonian national epic “Kalevipoeg”.
 It is a speculative interpretation that highlights sexual minorities, their identities and experiences that have been omitted from the original text.
 I initiated this project because I realized that queer history is incomplete and out of grasp for various reasons.
 Through collective colouring sessions of the quilt queer neo-folklore was created.
+The colourings took place in a web environment with family, friends and strangers.
+We talked freely about our emotions, music, queer-aesthetics and history while colouring.
+The illustrations depict, among other things, themes such as loss, hiding, resisting, love and fear.

-Supervisor: Ott Kagovere
+Supervisor: Ott Kagovere\
 Find the work [here](https://gd.artun.ee/queerkalev/)